shkdee/KeePassPHP-UI/README.md

 Translation
 -------------------

-KeePassPHP-UI can be easily translated: create a new file in `keepassphpui/lang/` containing an array of translated strings (see `keepassphpui/lang/fr.php` and `keepassphpui/lang/en.php` for the, respectively, French and English versions).
+KeePassPHP-UI can be easily translated: create a new file in `keepassphpui/lang/` containing an array of translated strings (see `keepassphpui/lang/fr.php` and `keepassphpui/lang/en.php` for, respectively, French and English versions).
 Then, include this file from `keepassphpui/main.php` and add a line to have the UI register the language.